bhattbhavesh91/bhattbhavesh91.github.io/_posts/2019-11-18-create-pypi-package.md

   * chrome_delete-0.0.8.tar.gz

 #### Upload your package to PyPi
 * Twine also checks that your package description will render properly on PyPI.
 You can run twine check on the files created in dist using the command:
+&nbsp;
 ```sh
 $ twine check dist/*
 ```
+&nbsp;
 * The final step is here :-
 ```sh
 $ twine upload dist/*